Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Nebraska does not require separate state drone registration beyond FAA registration.
-Drones over 250 grams must be registered with the FAA ($5 for 3 years).
+Nebraska does not require separate state-level drone registration.
+All drones over 250g must be registered with the FAA ($5 for 3 years).
+Drones under 250g used recreationally are exempt from FAA registration but must still comply with all flight rules.

-Insurance is not required by Nebraska state law but is recommended for commercial operators.
+Insurance is not required but is recommended for both recreational and commercial drone operations.

 6